sjmckinney/34-protons-nightwatchjs-automation/README.md

 *node_modules/.bin/nightwatch --config nightwatch.conf.js*

-Verbose mode add the *--verbose* flag.
+For verbose output add the *--verbose* flag.

 A single test can be run by adding the *--test* flag and the path to the test file.